atsign-company/labels/README.md

 Where there are subsequent successful runs there's no need to do anything.
 If the most recent run fails in this way then simply rerun it.

+### Max 100 labels

+The dump utility will only dump the first page of labels at its max size of 100.

 ## Todo:

 GitHub don't (yet) seem to have a public API to update the label defaults in an org, but once they do it will be useful to sync those too.

+Add page checking to dump utility for >100 labels.